dan-homisak/Meeting_Minutes/docs/live-v4-screenshot-method.md

 - No disappearing gutter numbers during cursor movement.
 - Checkbox and text baseline should stay visually centered.
 - Top-level and nested list depth must remain deterministic from source indentation.
+- Task and ordered marker syntax must remain cursor-accessible and visible when selected.

 ## Artifact Conventions